junksamiad/template-sender-engine/hld/phases/phase8-implementation-plan-v1.0.md

 ## Dependencies

 - Completion of Phases 0-3, 6, and 7
-- Access to all system components
+- All component documentation from previous phases
-- Input from development and operations teams
+- Access to all system components for validation
-- User feedback on documentation usability
+- Participation from key stakeholders for knowledge transfer
-- Documentation tools and repositories
+- Platform for hosting documentation

 ## Notes

-- Documentation should be kept updated as system changes
+- Prioritize documentation of complex or error-prone processes
-- Documentation should be accessible to all relevant stakeholders
+- Focus on maintainability of documentation
-- Consider different documentation needs for different audience types
+- Ensure consistent terminology throughout all documentation
-- Include both high-level overviews and detailed technical information
+- Create documentation with different technical levels in mind
-- Use visualizations where appropriate to enhance understanding
+- Document known limitations and workarounds

 ## Phase Completion Criteria

 Phase 8 is considered complete when:
 - All implementation steps are marked with a green tick (✅)
-- All documentation deliverables are completed and validated
+- All documentation has been reviewed and validated
-- Knowledge transfer sessions have been conducted
+- Knowledge transfer has been completed and verified
-- Documentation repository is accessible and searchable
+- Documentation repository is fully operational
-- Documentation maintenance procedures are established
+- Maintenance procedures have been tested
 - All stakeholders have access to relevant documentation
 - Documentation feedback system is operational